zagaran/silica-docs/vue2/docs/components/renderers.md

 ## Changes from JSONForms

+### New Field: SilicaSubmitControlRenderer
+In order to hook submit buttons into JSONForms' rule system, we have implemented a `SilicaSubmitControlRenderer` component.
+If you set `uischema.options.format = "submit"`, this renderer will be used for string fields.
+The value of the string will be the value of the submit button (allowing for the use case of different buttons needing to perform different actions in the same backend process).

 ### Array Fields
 For now, Silica does not provide out-of-the-box support for moving items up or down in an array field, as there is not yet an interface for how these changes would be saved on the database in a way which would ensure visual consistency across reloads.